electrovir/test-vir/README.md

 test-vir "./**/!(*.type).test.js"
 ```

+### Debug mode

+If you want to inspect the results of your tests more, you can add the `--debug` flag to have more data printed.

 ## JS API

 All the test functions are exported so that they can be used in TS (or JS) Node.js scripts.
 These are used by the CLI so all output will be identical.